 **Employment Verification**:

-Previous Year’s W2 --this may only be used if you are CURRENTLY working at the same job for which you reported income in the previous year.
-YOU MAY NOT SUBMIT W2’S FOR A JOB YOU ARE NO LONGER RECEIVING INCOME FROM.
+2.)
+Previous Year’s W2; YOU MAY NOT SUBMIT W2’S FOR A JOB YOU ARE NO LONGER RECEIVING INCOME FROM.

-*Bank Statements showing direct deposits of your regular income --this form of proof will be accepted on a case by case basis, usually only by those who are self employed and do not have a “paycheck” to report or an employer who can verify their income.
+3.)
+Bank Statements showing direct deposits of your regular income --this form of proof will be accepted on a case by case basis, usually only by those who are self employed and do not have a “paycheck” to report or an employer who can verify their income.
 We must be able to see your name on the statement, as well as the dates and balances.
-You need not make visible any account numbers, nor any outgoing funds --we only need to see the deposits which you are claiming as your income.
-Bank statements will not be accepted if you can obtain any of the above items.

 Stability of the source of income will be considered.
 If you are unemployed but income requirement above is still met, the applicant may still be able to qualify without a cosigner based on meeting rental background & credit criteria.
 Only verifiable income will be considered.